 I hope that some of my research can unearth a sort of dialectic between ecocomposition and travel studies, particularly through an examination of the veil through which first-world travelers tend to gaze upon third-world cultures.
 I've begun research in the fields (no pun intended) of garden rhetorics and the attendant rhetorics of social justice.
 A related, and particularly fecund, field that I wish to investigate is the range where the rhetoric of geography/ecology and travel studies will intersect: creative nonfiction.
 As ever, I'm very taken with creative writing, in varied form: prose poem, haiku, creative nonfiction, fiction.
-Finally, I hope to continue to investigate ways to incorporate emotional intelligence/secular mindfulness practice in the curriculum as listed here as well as in university-level models.
+Finally, and most importantly, I hope to continue to investigate ways to incorporate emotional intelligence/secular mindfulness practice in the curriculum as listed here as well as in university-level models - in particular, I'm studying interdisciplinary approaches to mindfulness and emotional agility.

 WRTG 1150 - First-Year Writing and Rhetoric